rocky/python-uncompyle6/README.rst

 changes several times within a version.

-**We support only released versions, not candidate versions.** Note however that the magic of a released version is usually the same as the *last* candidate version prior to release
+**We support only released versions, not candidate versions.** Note however that the magic of a released version is usually the same as the *last* candidate version prior to release.

 There are also customized Python interpreters, notably Dropbox, which use their own magic and encrypt bytcode.
 With the exception of